AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_algorithms.md

 Loop endpoint selection in estimate mode is almost identical to [loop endpoint selection in no-estimate mode](#loop-endpoint-selection), with the following differences:

 1. There are no spectrograms to pick windows from, so all endpoint pairs separated by the given lag value start out as potential candidates (some could be filtered out in the next step).
-2. Multiply all sample differences by a specific weights in order to penalize endpoints that deviate from their estimates.
+2. Multiply all sample differences by specific weights in order to penalize endpoints that deviate from their estimates.
 The multipliers are computed analogously to the lag multipliers during [Loop Duration Estimation](#loop-duration-estimation-1), except using the [*Start/End Time Estimate Deviation Penalties*](loopfinder_settings.md#estimate-deviation-penalties) and the [*Start/End Time Estimate Window Radii*](loopfinder_settings.md#estimate-window-radii).
 If only one estimate was provided, use the multipliers for that endpoint.
-If both start and end estimates were provided, the total multiplier for a given sample duration is the product of the multipliers for each endpoint.
+If both start and end estimates were provided, the total multiplier for a given sample difference is the product of the multipliers for each endpoint.

 Following loop endpoint selection, loop finding is complete.

 ## Miscellaneous Notes

-- In the algorithms described above, it is assumed that audio is represented in floating-point format with values normalized between -1 and 1.
+- In the algorithms described above, it is assumed that audio is represented in floating-point format with waveform values normalized between -1 and 1.
 Under other normalizations, parameters will need to be retuned accordingly.
 - In the above descriptions, the terms "lag" and "loop duration" are used interchangeably.
 - The no-estimate mode works best if the track has at least 5-10 seconds of non-faded post-loop repetition.
 If there is less than 5 seconds of non-faded post-loop repetition, the initial loop duration might be estimated poorly, leading to incorrect results; in such cases, it is better to provide initial estimates.
 - Despite the precise formula, the confidence values computed by the Loop Finder are not particularly meaningful.
 They should only be used to gauge if a few of the loop durations are vastly better than the rest, or if the results are all similarly good.